PAX5 Deficiency – Definition

 Differential Diagnoses

-• B-ALL with another underlying mutation
+• B-ALL with another underlying pathogenic variant

 Clinical Presentation